First-time race skipper Mark Lenci and crew lead the pack by one crucial measure. Story by John Burnham

 With less than three months to go before the race, Mark says, “I’m very glad I decided to race Sunflower because it has taken the skills of the crew and the outfitting of the boat to a new level.
 We have an eight-person crew, and every one of them has completed the hands-on training.
 We are at 100 percent because we believe in it.”

 You could say Mark is engaged in a proof-of-concept exercise.
-A member of the Cruising Club of America, he is the incoming chair of the club’s Safety at Sea education program, a position he’ll hold for the next six years.
+A member of the Cruising Club of America, he leads the club’s Safety at Sea education program, a position he’ll hold for the next six years.